enkidevs/curriculum/docker/fundamentals/images/dockerfile.md

 A Dockerfile must contain at least the `CMD` or the `ENTRYPOINT` instruction to indicate the start command for an image.

 The `RUN` instruction executes the commands in a new layer on top of the current image.
-Each successive `RUN` instruction builds a new image layer on top of the previous.
+Each successive `RUN` instruction builds a new image layer on top of the previous one.

 Each Dockerfile instruction result gets cached.